Announcement

 I have a Parker Fly Deluxe from the late '90s.
 Mine sounded thin, then I found that they switched pickups like the year after mine.
 This dimarzio solves the thin sound problem:

-Get the guaranteed best price on Multi-Effects Processors like the Lexicon MPX-1 Stereo Processor at Musician's Friend.
-Get a low price and free shipping on thousands of items.
+Get the guaranteed best price on Left-Handed Electric Guitars like the Jackson DK2L Dinky Left-Handed Electric Guitar (2008 Model) at Musician's Friend.
+Get a low price and free shipping on thousands...

 My only other complaint is the neck shape, it is very very thin, doesn't feel like any other manufacturers shape.